piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 -   For PostgreSQL 12 and greater versions [in the replication section of PostgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config-replication.html#RUNTIME-CONFIG-REPLICATION-STANDBY).

 !!!Important
-    When `--standby-mode` is used during recovery it's necessary to modify the configuration of the recovered instance, allowing the recovered server to connect to the primary once the WAL file replication from Barman is successfully completed.
+    When `--standby-mode` is used during recovery, it's necessary to modify the configuration of the recovered instance, allowing the recovered server to connect to the primary once the WAL file replication from Barman is successfully completed.

     If the recovered instance is PostgreSQL version 11 or lower, this is achieved by adding the `primary_conninfo` parameter to the `recovery.conf` file.